 - Configure the following parameters.

-Note Aliyun_SM4 and EC_SM2 types are supported only for regions in mainland China where managed hardware security modules (HSMs) are used.
+- Aliyun_SM4 and EC_SM2 types are supported only for regions in the Chinese mainland in which managed hardware security modules (HSMs) are used.

 Purpose The purpose of the CMK.
 Valid values:

 - Sign/Verify: generates or verifies a digital signature.

 Alias Name The alias of the CMK, which helps identify the CMK.
 Aliases are optional to CMKs.

 - Software: The CMK is protected by using a software module.